General turtle stories book covers. Image.

 Hawksbill turtle swimming in Ha Kelaa Atoll, Maldives.
 Image.

-ORP Research Expedition July 2019
+ORP research expedition July 2019

 The whole experience was life changing, so much so that I have come home and resigned from my job of 28 years!
 It taught me that there is so much more to this life, and I intend to live it.
 We have a beautiful planet, and we need to fight to keep it, despite the odds! ~Kim Simkins